Batch renaming

 Batch renaming is a form of batch processing used to rename multiple computer files and folders in an automated fashion, in order to save time and reduce the amount of work involved.
 Some sort of software is required to do this.
 Such software can be more or less advanced, but most have the same basic functions.

-Batch renaming can also be referred to as 'mass file renaming', rename 'en masse' and 'bulk renaming'.
+Batch renaming can also be referred to as 'mass file renaming', renaming 'en masse' and 'bulk renaming'.

 Common functions

 Most batch renamers share a basic set of functions to manipulate the filenames: